tarruda/grunt-coffee-build/README.md

         options:
           src: 'test/**/*.coffee'
           dest: 'build/browser/test.js'
-      nodejs_test:
+      nodejs:
-        # While the above target could also be reused, this is preferred
+        # While the browser target could also be reused on node.js,
+        # it is better to have a node.js-specific target(with a directory
+        # 'dest') for two reasons:
+        #   - Node.js already provides a commonjs runtime, so theres no
-        # when you dont need to re-run browser tests everytime(or are
+        #     need to concatenate the files together.
-        # writing a node.js-only package), as only modified files will ever
+        #   - Only modified files will need to be recompiled since each
-        # need to be recompiled since the compiled out is being cached
+        #     compiled file is cached individually on disk with a modification
+        #     timestamp.
+When building to a single file the processed
-        # to disk.
-(When merging compilation will only be cached in memory,
+        #     output will only be cached in memory, so it only works
+        #     effectively when the 'grunt-contrib-watch' task is being used
+        #      with the 'nospawn' option set.
-        # so it works better with grunt-contrib-watch and nospawn: true)
+        #   - It integrates better with browserify
         options:
           src: ['src/**/*.coffee', 'test/**/*.coffee']
           # if the destination doesnt end with '.js' it will be considered
-          # a directory build
+          # a directory build and files will be compiled individually
           dest: 'build/nodejs'
 ```

-You may have noticed that there's not a 'release target' for node.js.
-This
-is because I prefer to
 ### Comments

 The main reason I wrote this task is because I couldn't get any existing grunt
 task to do what I wanted: Provide me with a single javascript file/source map
 that maps(correctly) to the original source files and that lets me easily
 integrate javascript/coffeescript with automatic dependency resolution, while
-letting me handle platform-specific particularities without runtime hacks.
+letting me handle platform-specific particularities without having to write
+runtime hacks.

 The source maps generated by this task work flawless(at least in my tests).
 Debugging with